oasis-tcs/openc2-ap-pf/oc2pf.md

 # 3 Conformance statements
 _This section is normative_

 This section identifies the requirements for twenty-two conformance profiles as they pertain to two conformance targets.
-The two conformance targets are OpenC2 Producers and OpenC2 Consumers (as defined in [Section 1.8](#18-purpose-and-scope) of this specification).
+The two conformance targets are OpenC2 Producers and OpenC2 Consumers.

 ## 3.1 Clauses Pertaining to the OpenC2 Producer Conformance Target
 All OpenC2 Producers that are conformant to this specification MUST satisfy Conformance Clause 1 and MAY satisfy one or more of Conformance Clauses 2 through 11.